 Medical transcription artists have got to be some of the most patient people ever placed on this earth.
 As a physician, I look forward to finding the next humorous dictation errors.
 I have watched in horror as physicians dictate on their cell phones.
 I have done it myself as a resident years ago.
 I have watched fast doctors and doctors with thick accents plow their way through dictations as if they had a plane to catch.
 I have watched and wondered in silence how painful this must be for the transcriptions struggling in silence, sitting there and hitting rewind one hundred times to try and figure out what the heck the doctor was trying to say.
-I'm wondering if these folks are required to courses on how to deal with the difficult doctor.
+I'm wondering if these folks are required to take courses on how to deal with the difficult doctor.

 I have seen medical transcriptions with half of the history left blank because they couldn't understand what the doctor was saying.
 So how do you make sure what you said is what gets typed?
-Here are a few courtesy rules all doctors should follow when dictating
+Here are a few courtesy rules all doctors should follow when dictating:

 - Dictate on a land line.
-Cell phones are a no no.
+Cell phones are a no-no.

 - Find a place with low nuisance noise.
 Sometimes I find myself dictating while the cleaning lady is vacuuming the floors.
 That's frustrating.

 - Speak slowly.
 Ha!
 Ha!
 I know.
 That was a good one.